EV Supply Chain > Critical Materials

 Producers: China, U.S. (limited), Australia

-Notes: Magnets for EV motors/wind turbines
+Notes: Magnets for EV traction motors

 • Strategic Vulnerability: These upstream stages represent some of the highest supply chain risks for EVs, batteries, AI data centers, and clean energy deployments.